taniapn10/taniapn10/README.md

 ### 👋 Welcome to my GitHub!

-I'm Tania, a passionate Data Analyst with a focus on leveraging data to drive insights and make informed decisions.
+👩🏽‍💻I'm Tania, a passionate Data Analyst with a focus on leveraging data to drive insights and make informed decisions.

 📚 This repository showcases a collection of my Data Analytics projects, which I've undertaken during my journey to obtain a Master of Science in Business Analytics (MSBA) degree.
 Some projects were born out of coursework, while others are independent certifications/projects.